 READ IT NOW!
-T-ITS is published quarterly, in March, June, September, and December.
+T-ITS is published monthly.
 All issues of ITS Transactions are digitally archived in IEEE Xplore.
 (See also a list of previous issues.)
 Members of the IEEE ITS Society have access to the electronic version of the Transactions free of charge.

 Scope: Improved planning, design, management, and the control of future transportation systems requires conducting both basic and applied research to expand the knowledge base on transportation.
 The Transactions serve as a forum for the technological aspects of information technology to transportation, and focuses on the design, analysis, and control of information technology as it is applied to transportation systems.
 Read more on IEEE Xplore.

 Interested in submitting?
 See below for submission information.
 Topics covered include, but are not limited to, the following:

 Communications (intervehicle and vehicle-to-road- side)

 Decision Systems (expert systems, intelligent agents)